and universities offer special opportunities for students considering

 education process and many schools have structured internships or coop

 programs built in to the curriculum.
-Whatever path you choose,
+Whatever path you choose, having

-career path you wish to pursue.
+wish to pursue.
 In addition, often an internship will lead to a job

 offer post graduation.

-NASA Undergraduate Student Research Project
+- NASA Undergraduate Student Research Project

-offers undergraduate students across the United States
+NASA-USRP offers undergraduate students across the United States

 internships at NASA centers under the supervision of technical